ScottLogic/blog/README.md

 sudo gem install jekyll bundler nokogiri
 ```

-On Windows, in a PowerShell instance with elevated priveleges:
+On Windows, in a PowerShell instance with elevated privileges:

 ```shell
 gem update